Filmfare Awards Marathi: Statuette

-The statuette, depicting a woman whose arms uprise in a dance number with her fingers touching, is commonly referred to as "Black Lady" (or "The Lady in Black").
+The statuette, depicting a dancing woman whose arms are raised with her hands touching, is commonly referred to as "Black Lady" (or "The Lady in Black").
 Originally designed by N.G.
 Pansare under the supervision of The Times of Indias art director Walter Langhammer, it is generally made of bronze, its height is 46.5 cm and it weighs around five kg.

 The Red Carpet

 The Red Carpet is a segment that takes place before the beginning of the actual ceremony.
 This is where actors, actresses, producers, directors, singers, composers, and others that have contributed to Indian cinema are introduced.
 Hosts question the celebrities about upcoming performances and who they think deserves to take the Black Lady home.